Bomberry/bomberry.github.io/bomberry-com/content/portfolio/_index.md

     [[sections.project.figures]]
       src = "PhotoshopCom-ScreenShot-1.png"
       figcaption = "Photoshop 3D landing page"
-      figdetail = "The 3D landing page on Photoshop.com was also a direct link in the Help menu of Photoshop."
+      figdetail = "The 3D landing page on Photoshop.com was — also accessible via the Photoshop Help menu, 3D menu, and 3D Printer properties panel."
     [[sections.project.figures]]
       src = "PhotoshopCom-ScreenShot-2.png"
       figcaption = "Photoshop 3D printing page"
-      figdetail = "I developed a 3D printing portal for Photoshop.com, and Adobe Photoshop, to facilitate downloading drivers for various 3D printers easily.
-This also provided a single location for updated and updated drivers to be added to the list easily."
+      figdetail = "A 3D printing portal for Photoshop.com and Adobe Photoshop, to facilitate downloading drivers for various 3D printers easily.
+This also provided a single location for new or updated device drivers to be added to the list."
     [[sections.project.figures]]
       src = "PhotoshopCom-ScreenShot-3.png"
       figcaption = "Photoshop 3D content page"